 Memory Management complexity

-Virtualization platforms like VMware and Hyper-V make building and operating virtual environments possible.
+Virtualization platforms like VMware vs Hyper-V make building and operating virtual environments possible.
 Consider the differences in VMware versus Hyper-V management, architecture, licensing, scalability, and backup integration before determining which platform to use.
 Aim for seamless integration of your virtualization platform and data protection system.